Slippy2k/hode-cyxx/techdocs/win32.md

 ## Assets

-There are three files for each level :

-* .LVL : contains the palettes, bitmaps, sprites and pre-calculated tables for shadows
-* .MST : contains the bytecode and triggers for the monster logic
-* .SSS : contains the sound and triggers

-SETUP.DAT contains data for the options, menus and the hint screens.
+The options, menus and hint screens are stored in SETUP.DAT.

 ![Hint 3](img/hint03.png) ![Hint 6](img/hint06.png)

-HOD.PAF ('Packed Animation File') contains the cinematics and the menu transitions.
+Cinematics and menu transitions are stored in HOD.PAF ('Packed Animation File').

+For each level, there are three files suffixed with 'HOD' :

+* .LVL : contains palettes, bitmaps, sprites and pre-calculated tables for shadows
+* .MST : contains bytecode and triggers for the monster logic
+* .SSS : contains sounds (PCM), bytecode and triggers

+Each file contains several C structures with pointers to binary data or other structures.

+The loading code typically casts the memory buffer read from the disk to the C structure.
+The pointer fields of the structure are then fixed in place.
+This is possible since the size of pointer fits an uint32_t.

+The same cannot be directly applied on more modern platforms with 64 bits processors.
+Casting the structure would result in a different size.
+A recreation of the engine targetting big-endian or 64 bits CPUs has to deserialize each structure field.

 ## Compression